 Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

-In my brain I go for a hike a few times a month, in reality, I go every three months.
+In my brain I go for a hike a few times a month.
+In reality, I go every three months.
 Meditation is also like that.
-The last time someone asked me if I mediate, I answered with a confident “Yes” and then had to backtrack because as it turns out, sporadic bouts of meditation once a quarter doesn’t count.
+The last time someone asked me if I mediate, I answered with a confident “Yes” and then had to backtrack because as it turns out, sporadic bouts of meditation once a quarter doesn’t really count.

-Regular hiking and daily meditation are things that the best version of myself would do.
-This version would also read every night instead of watch Netflix, volunteer at animal sanctuaries on the weekends and eat hummus and fruit when I’m PMSing instead of potato chips and cookies.
+Regular hiking and daily meditation are among things that the best version of myself would do.
+This version would also read every night instead of watching Netflix, volunteer at animal sanctuaries on the weekends and eat fruit and hummus when I’m PMSing instead of potato chips and cookies.
 This version of myself definitely wouldn’t have farted super loud while I was shopping at Target the other day – it came out of damn nowhere.